kevinsutjijadi/SNAPyDocs/docs/Pages/func_na.md

 :   #### .NetworkDf <i> GeoDataFrame </i>

-    :   GeoDataFrame of network from input.
-Will be used to build networkx.Graph for network processing.
+    :   GeoDataFrame of network from input, with parity with edges data in SGACy graph.

-        built-in entries point based functions such as .BetweenessPatronage, etc will save their results in a specified field name.
+        Functions that have results on edges such as .BetweenessPatronage, etc will save their results in a specified field name.
 Which then the variable can be obtained and modified as a GeoDataFrame, which can be edited, saved, filtered.

 :   #### .EntriesDf <i> GeoDataFrame </i>

     :   GeoDataFrame of entries from input.
-From initialization process or reparametrization will be automatically appended intersection point coordinate as 'xPt_X' and 'xPt_Y'.
+From initialization process or reparametrization will be automatically appended intersection point coordinate as 'xPt_X' and 'xPt_Y', and 'xLn_ID' for connected edge id.

         built-in entries point based functions such as .Reach, etc will save their results in a specified field name.
 Which then the variable can be obtained and modified as a GeoDataFrame, which can be edited, saved, filtered.

-:   #### .EntriesPt <i> Tuple </i>

-    :   contains a nested tuple of each point with information of the matching EntriesDf poin with the graph.
-Tuple structure of each point contains:

-        - EntryDf point ID
-        - connected line/edge ID
-        - distance from entry point to intersection
-        - tuple of distance to the start and end nodes
-        - point of intersection
-        - tuple of connected network node ids
-        - weight of edge
-        - tuple of spliited shapely point

 :   #### .Gph <i> Graph </i>

     :   networkx Graph object from class initialization or reparametrization

-:   #### .EntPtDumpDir <i> string </i>
+:   #### .NodeDf <i> GeoDataFrame </i>

-    :   File name for dump file
+    :   GeodataFrame of network nodes, with the attribute 'JunctCnt', interger, of number of junctions/connections with edges of network.
+Will automatically initialize if used NetworkSegmentIntersections, but will be None initially.
+To access please use GraphSims.getNodes().

+:   #### .pdkLayers, .pdkLyrNm, .pdkCenter

+    :   Pydeck related values, see more at [visualisation related variables](../func_vis/#related-itemsvalues-in-graphsims-to-mapping)

 ### GraphSims <i>Functions</i>